Rock and Roll Tour in Yorkville Toronto

 Our tour guide Dave had stories about other musicians from the ’60s as well.
 One was of a performance that John Lennon and Yoko Ono gave in 1969 at The Toronto Rock & Roll Festival.
 It’s said that it was this festival that gave John Lennon the confidence that he could make it as a solo artist.
 You can blame Toronto for breaking up The Beatles (I kid…kind of).

-I went on two different walking tours in Toronto, and on both tours it wasn’t always obvious that I was standing in an area with history.
-Most of the buildings, the record stores, music clubs and coffee houses that once supported the folk and rock music scene in Toronto’s Yorkville neighbourhood are all gone.
-Luckily our walking tour also including a going to the bar and enjoying a beer on the patio component where our group were shown some photos from the Yorkville scene in 1960’s.
-After the tour Dave emailed us some links to some of the song and musicians that would have played at the different coffee shops and bars in Yorkville.
+Yorkville has a lot of music history.
+Now it’s known for its high-end shops and for hosting The Toronto International Film Festival.
+Most of the buildings, record stores, music clubs and coffee houses of the Yorkville music scene have gone.
+Luckily our walking tour also includes going to the bar.
+Here we enjoyed a beer on the patio and got to see some photos from this neighbourhood in the 1960s.
+After the tour, Dave emailed us some links to some of the songs and musicians that would have played in Yorkville.

 Today Yorkville is one of the wealthiest neighbourhoods in North America.
 It has the third most expensive retail space in North America.
 You won’t see places like The Riverboat Coffeehouse, where emerging musicians would perform.
 Nowadays you’re much more likely to see designer stores and high-end hotels here.
 It was fascinating to hear about the musicians who played here in the 1960s.
 It was interesting that Yorkville went from Toronto’s Haight-Ashbury to its Rodeo Drive.
 If you are coming to Toronto, you should check out the Yorkville neighbourhood.
 It might not be like it was in the 1960s, but it’s still great to wander around.